17 years of senior placement·500+ leadership hires·Engaged · Contingent · Staffing · RPO

-Construction · Career
+Construction

-What to wear to a construction job interview.
+What to wear to a construction job interview

-● BY ENGAGED HEADHUNTERS● 7 MIN READ● UPDATED MAY 2026
+● BY ENGAGED HEADHUNTERS7 MIN READ● PUBLISHED JAN 22, 2026● UPDATED APR 15, 2026

 Construction is one of the few industries where the right interview outfit is a moving target.
 A senior estimator interviewing for a corporate office role and a senior superintendent walking a project site for a meet-and-greet are both interviewing, but they should not be wearing the same clothes.
 The wrong outfit doesn't lose the job, but it raises a small, persistent question in the hiring manager's head: do you understand the role.